sketchomania/googlekeepclone/README.md

 ## Contribution

-- note modal close when clicked outside note modal (behavior)
+- make noteData and its modificaton function in note component only (not in note modal)(enhancements)

 ### Features